 Postgraduate Research Opportunities

+The University of Reading is home to hundreds of PhD health researchers.
 For information on postgraduate research opportunities within the health theme, please visit our research division pages or the Graduate School's website.

 - Anxiety and Depression in Young People Research Unit (AnDY)